How To Buy a Prepaid Sim Card in the UK

 • 100GB Data, 5000 minutes and 5000 texts for £30

 If you go to an Asda Supermarket, you could pick up an Asda mobile pay-as-you-go sim card.
 These sim cards include EU roaming for 36 countries but the speed you’ll get is capped based on your plan.
-Asda mobile currently has 3 deals available:
+Asda mobile currently has 4 pay as you go deals available:

-• 3GB data, unlimited minutes and texts for £5
+• 3GB Data, unlimited texts + minutes for £5

 Which UK Networks Let You Roam In the EU?